igi33/test-brewer/README.md

 - Igor Stosic

 ## Running Migrations
-To run your unresolved migrations, execute the `migrate` Artisan command from the Lumen root directory:
+To run your unresolved migrations, execute the `migrate` Artisan command from the **Lumen root directory**:
 ```console
 php artisan migrate
 ```